MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M06-Unit 4 Configure DDoS Protection on a virtual network using the Azure portal.md

     module: 'Module - Design and implement network security'
 ---

-# Exercise: Configure DDoS Protection on a virtual network using the Azure portal
+# M06-Unit 4 Configure DDoS Protection on a virtual network using the Azure portal

 Being responsible for Contoso's Network Security team, you are going to run a mock DDoS attack on the virtual network.
 The following steps walk you through creating a virtual network, configuring DDoS Protection, and creating an attack which you can observe and monitor with the help of telemetry and metrics.

+In this exercise, you will:

++ Task 1: Create a resource group
++ Task 2: Create a DDoS Protection plan
++ Task 3: Enable DDoS Protection on a new virtual network
++ Task 4: Configure DDoS telemetry
++ Task 5: Configure DDoS diagnostic logs
++ Task 6: Configure DDoS alerts
++ Task 7: Submit a DDoS service request to run a DDoS attack

-## Create a resource group
+## Task 1: Create a resource group

 1. Log in to your Azure account.